Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Related Work

-Social robots and conversational agents need to communicate in a way that feels natural to humans to effectively bond with them and provide an engaging interaction.
-Concerning dialogue (i), there are several cloud platforms providing tools to build, test, and deploy a conversational agent across multiple devices.
-Among such platforms we may consider IBM Watson Assistant\footnote{\url{https://www.ibm.com/cloud/watson-assistant}}, Azure Bot Service\footnote{\url{https://azure.microsoft.com/en-us/services/bot-services/}}, and Amazon Lex\footnote{\url{https://aws.amazon.com/lex/}}.
-However, as explained in \cite{yan2016}, despite the advantages provided by such cognitive services, building a full conversational agent that meets the requirements for social interaction is still challenging from a technical perspective.
-This is due to issues in the coordination of the cognitive services to build the agent interface, issues related to the integration of the agent with external services, and issues linked to extensibility, scalability, maintenance, and resource costs to run the agent.
-As regards the interaction capabilities of such conversational agents, they are not able to properly manage the dialogue, they are not easy to integrate with the actions that a robot can perform, they are not ``grounded" with the data acquired by their sensors, and they do not have a system for knowledge representation \cite{mavridis}.
+Social robots and conversational agents need to communicate in a way that feels natural to humans to bond with them and provide an engaging interaction.
+Concerning dialogue, there are several cloud platforms providing tools to build, test, and deploy an embodied conversational agent such as Dialogflow\footnote{\url{https://dialogflow.cloud.google.com}}, IBM Watson Assistant\footnote{\url{https://www.ibm.com/cloud/watson-assistant}}, Azure Bot Service\footnote{\url{https://azure.microsoft.com/en-us/services/bot-services/}}, and Amazon Lex\footnote{\url{https://aws.amazon.com/lex/}}.
+However, as explained in \cite{yan2016}, despite the advantages provided by such services, building an embodied conversational agent that meets the requirements for social interaction is still challenging both concerning interaction capabilities and from the technical perspective.

+Regarding the interaction capabilities, the aforementioned services have many drawbacks: they cannot properly manage a mixed-initiative dialogue since they only reply to the user's requests; it is not easy to customize them to show good performance in addressing many different topics; they are not easy to integrate with the actions that a robot can perform; they are not “grounded” with the data acquired by their sensors; they do not have a system for knowledge representation \cite{mavridis}; they are mostly available in English only.
+Even more importantly, the responsibility of creating “good” conversation systems is left to developers who decide to use these tools.
+This task can be costly, and developers may not be well-prepared to accomplish it, also considering that building an embodied agent with not-only-conversational capabilities will require the technical integration of the agent with multiple third-party services and additional issues linked to extensibility, scalability, and maintenance.